 Angel Island has been referenced in the games Sonic the Hedgehog 3, Sonic & Knuckles, Sonic Adventure, Sonic Adventure 2, Sonic Rivals, and in the comics Sonic the Hedgehog and Sonic the Comic.
 It can also be seen floating in the background of the Dream Fencing stage of Mario and Sonic at the Olympic Games.

-He makes an appearance in the initial cutscene of Sonic Mania, similar to the beginning of Sonic the Hedgehog 3, when Sonic and Tails arrive at the place because they feel a strange energy emanating and they come face to face with a group of Eggrobos digging to find the Phantom Ruby.
+Angel Island also makes an appearance in the initial cutscene of Sonic Mania, similar to the beginning of Sonic the Hedgehog 3.
+Sonic and Tails arrive because they feel a strange energy emanating from the island, and come face to face with a group of Eggrobos digging to find the Phantom Ruby.